 10. Childhood favourites

-One of my favourite things to chat about with friends my age is the things we remember from our childhoods.
 Who doesn’t like a nostalgic trip down memory lane?
+One of my favourite things to chat about with friends my age is what we remember from our childhoods.

-These memories make a great theme for an art journal, and they are sure to make you smile when you remember them too.
+These memories make a great theme for an art journal, and they’re sure to make you smile when you remember them too.

 11. Bucket list

-People often talk about the things they’d love to do before they die, and some even go so far as to make a bucket list.
+People often talk about the things they’d love to do in their lifetime.
+Many of us have an unofficial list in our heads, but some even go so far as to make an actual bucket list.

 So how about making an art journal filled with things you’d love to achieve or experience during your lifetime?
 You could devote a page to each item on your list.

-And don’t forget to incorporate a way to record when you’ve ticked each thing off your bucket list!
+And don’t forget to incorporate a way to record when you’ve ticked each thing off your bucket list, and how it felt to achieve it!

 12. No words